 March 18, 2020

-The provisions take effect 15 days after enactment, and would remain in effect through December 31, 2020.
-The proposed changes would apply only to public health emergency leave.
-Because the provisions could change significantly once acted on by the Senate, we will hold off on a detailed explanation of the current provisions until the final bill is passed, after which we will provide a thorough discussion.
+The provisions take effect 15 days after enactment.
+They remain in effect through December 31, 2020.
+The proposed changes apply only to public health emergency leave.
+Because the provisions could change significantly once acted on by the Senate, we will hold off on a detailed explanation of the current provisions until the final bill passes.
+After which, we plan to provide a thorough discussion.